aws-samples/aws-hpc-workshops/README.md

 ## AWS HPC Workshops

 This is a repo of HPC workshops that will be used to facilitate on-site engagements, or be used at conferences and summits.
+This is not a code repo, but rather instructions and guides for enabling and validating HPC workloads on AWS.

 ## Current Workshops